mr-exception/aws-api-serverless-challenge-code/Readme.md

 2. run `install.sh` to install all required packages.
 3. exec `make build` to build files into `/bin` directory of project

+## how to test

+1. go to `/devices` directory
+2. exec `go test` to run unit test

 ## deploy to aws

 1. check serverless configuration for aws credentials
 2. go to project root directory and exec `sls deploy`

-> please checkout the test section before deployment
+> please checkout the build and test section before deployment

-## how to test

-1. go to `/devices` directory
-2. exec `go test` to run unit test